 Yes – the MSCAPP degree is a STEM-certified program, which means international students qualify for the STEM OPT Extension.

 Can I enroll part-time in the MSCAPP program?

 Due to the sequential nature of the CAPP core curriculum, students must enroll in the program full time.

 Are there any course waivers available?

 Yes – you can read detailed information on the course waivers page.
 Some students in the MSCAPP degree have a background in one of its three foundational pillars (economics, statistics, or computer science).
 In order to offer more flexibility in coursework and allow students to challenge themselves, certain course waivers are available.

 What support services are available for students in this program?

 All of the support services of Harris Public Policy and the Department of Computer Science are available to MSCAPP students.
-In Harris, this includes Academic and Student Affairs (ASA), the Career Development Office (CDO), and Alumni Relations.
+In Harris, this includes the Dean of Students office, Student Life team, the Career Development Office (CDO), the Harris Writing Program, and Alumni Relations.
 General university services, like UChicagoGRAD, also support MSCAPP students.

 All MSCAPP students work closely with an academic adviser throughout the program.
-As part of the Harris Academic and Student Affairs team, the MSCAPP Program Director and Assistant Program Director both serve as academic advisers for CAPP students.
+As part of the Harris Dean of Students team, the MSCAPP Program Director, Associate Program Director, and Assistant Program Director serve as academic advisers for CAPP students.
 They can help students select courses that are a fit for their academic and professional goals; identify resources for support; make connections within the CAPP and university networks; find internships, part-time work, and career opportunities after graduation; and more.